Last updated

 Checkstyle

-The lint command also supports the Checkstyle XML report format Use a command like redocly lint --format=checkstyle to get this standard format output to use with your other tools.
+The lint command also supports the Checkstyle XML report format.
+Use this command to get the following standard format output to use with your other tools:

 <?xml version="1.0" encoding="UTF-8"?>